ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 A compelling argument for the checklist, which he believes to be the most promising method available in surmounting failure.

-### 49 - The 7 Day Startup: You Don't Learn Until You Launch  - Dan NorrissA
+### 49 - The 7 Day Startup: You Don't Learn Until You Launch  - Dan Norriss

 ### 50 - The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success - William N. Thorndike